AndreMarinak/Minecraft-Self-Hosted-Server/README.md

    ```
    nano ~/minecraft-servers/server1/docker-compose.yml
    ```
-   You must change the correct docker container name, version, and change the number before the : on the Port line
+   🚨You must change the correct docker container name, version, and change the number before the : on the Port line🚨
 2. **Open the Minecraft Server script:**
    ```
    nano ~/minecraft-servers/server1/mc-server.sh
    ```
-   This has 3 "server1" that you much change the server# that fits
+   🚨This has 3 "server1" that you much change the server# that fits🚨
 ### 🔹 **Copy & Paste Instructions**
 - Open each file using the `nano` command.
 - Visit the **GitHub repository** to find the correct file contents.